Parity (sports): Expansion teams

 Expansion teams are among the most difficult to bring to parity.
 Especially in sports for which team chemistry is an important factor in success, expansion team players, who consist mostly of cast-offs from other teams, must learn to work as a team before success happens, a process that can take years.
 Other times, expansion teams trade their best players to stronger teams while getting weaker players in return, as is the case with the Terrafirma Dyip and the Blackwater Bossing in the PBA.
-Two notable exceptions were the Baltimore Stallions, which reached the Grey Cup in both their seasons in the Canadian Football League and won in their latter appearance, and the Vegas Golden Knights, which reached the Stanley Cup Finals in their inaugural season in the National Hockey League.
+Two notable exceptions were the Baltimore Stallions, which reached the Grey Cup in both their seasons in the Canadian Football League and won in their latter appearance, and the Vegas Golden Knights, which reached the Stanley Cup Final in their inaugural season in the National Hockey League.

 Disparity

 Examples of disparity in club football include the Portuguese Liga, the top-flight professional football (soccer) league in Portugal, in which three clubs have accounted for 75 of the 77 championships in league history, and the Scottish Premiership, where either Rangers F.C. and Celtic F.C. (described as the Old Firm) have won the championship for forty straight seasons, with either team taking the Premiership 86% of the time since its first season; only nineteen years have been won by another team, with Celtic dominating even in several recent seasons where Rangers were out of the league and relegated due to financial issues.

 Salary cap limits set a maximum amount of money that may be spent on athletes' contracts.
 These limits exist to different extents in several other leagues as well.
 For example, Major League Baseball (MLB) in the U.S. does not have a cap but charges a luxury tax beyond a certain level.

 Another example of disparity would be demonstrated by the NBA from the 2014–15 NBA season to the 2017–18 NBA season in which the Golden State Warriors and the Cleveland Cavaliers were the only franchises to reach the NBA Finals during that specific time span and, during the 2017 NBA Finals and the 2018 NBA Finals, the Warriors won 8 out of the possible 9 finals games.
 Other examples of NBA disparity include the Los Angeles Lakers and Boston Celtics winning a combined 35 championships, and the Chicago Bulls accomplishing a three-peat twice.

 Prolonged disparity can be severely detrimental to a sports league.
 The All-America Football Conference collapsed in part because one of its teams, the Cleveland Browns, dominated the league throughout its four-year existence.